tkshnwesper/niec/markdown/public/wiki/Markdown Crash Course.md

  * yet another indent
 * and back...

-It appears that on our Markdown compiler supports indentation upto one level only :( Though, that is not something I would lose sleep over :D
+It appears that on our Markdown compiler supports indentation upto one level only :no_mouth:
+Though, that is not something I would lose sleep over :grin:

 ## Links